Eric Mercury: 1960s

 While things were progressing, Brooks got an offer to record for herself.
 Due to the band supposedly not being up to the task and lacking in experience, they did not get to play on the recording.
 At some stage, while having played in Canada and the US, the Soul Searchers were still an unsigned group.
 However, they had attracted the attention of a young producer, C. Nash.
-He had been coming along to their performances and he wanted to record them.
-A session was set up around the middle of the night in Detroit where the group had been playing at the time.
-The recording session took place in a small basic studio.
-The song "Lonely Girl" which was written by William "Mickey" Stevenson and Ivy Jo Hunter had been rejected by Motown.
+He had been coming along to their performances, and he wanted to record them.
+A session was set up in the middle of the night in Detroit, where the group had been playing at the time.
+The recording session took place in a small, basic studio.
+The song "Lonely Girl", which was written by William "Mickey" Stevenson and Ivy Jo Hunter, had been rejected by Motown.
 It was learned, rehearsed, and arranged in a few hours, then recorded.
 Ten copies of the record were given to the group.
-There was no airplay or promotion and that was the last they saw of producer Nash.
+There was no airplay or promotion, and that was the last they saw of Nash.
 The single credited to Eric Mercury and the Soul Searchers would eventually become a highly prized collector's item, attracting some very high prices.
-By the summer of 1968, the Soul Searchers were a very popular band in Canada, with Mercury fronting it.
+By the summer of 1968, the Soul Searchers were a very popular band in Canada, with Mercury fronting them.
 It was when they were playing in Halifax that he decided to leave the band.
-Decades later in an interview with Bill King of FYI Music News, Mercury said the straw that pushed him out was when the band played a gig without him at the Mercury Club on Victoria Street.
+Decades later, in an interview with Bill King of FYI Music News, Mercury said the straw that pushed him out was when the band played a gig without him at the Mercury Club on Victoria Street.
 Two other reasons for his departure were the murder of Dr. Martin Luther King Jr. as well as what Richie Havens was doing musically.
-So a few days later after the Mercury Club non-inclusion incident, he got a ride with two hookers heading to New York with just a library card and $52 on him.
+A few days later, after the Mercury Club non-inclusion incident, he got a ride with two hookers heading to New York with just a library card and $52 on him.

-While trying to make things happen musically, he was sheltering at the Port Authority Bus Terminal and he slept in an abandoned Studebaker.
+While trying to make things happen musically, he was sheltering at the Port Authority Bus Terminal, where he slept in an abandoned Studebaker.

-By November 1968, Mercury was one of the acts signed to a new firm, Fairlead Management which was formed by Attorneys Bennett Gotzer and Dennis Katz who was the brother of musician Steve Katz.
+By November 1968, Mercury was one of the acts signed to a new firm, Fairlead Management, which was formed by Attorneys Bennett Gotzer and Dennis Katz, who was the brother of musician Steve Katz.

-Mercury recorded his debut solo album, Electric Black Man and it was released in 1969.
+Mercury recorded his debut solo album, Electric Black Man, and it was released in 1969.
 A review of the album from Village Voice critic Robert Christgau said, "Mercury is a fairly strong singer.
 Maybe someday he'll put out a fairly strong album."
 Others proved to be bigger fans of the LP, including Miles Davis.